KostasPik/Softlab-Django-Blog/readme.md

 **Softlab Django Blog** is a ***blog web application*** built on top of the ***Django*** framework.
 It has advanced functionalities such as:

- - Dynamically generated Table of Contents for each article (using javascript).
+ - Dynamically generated Table of Contents for each article (using JavaScript).
  - Integrated Image CDN for faster loading speeds (Boosts SEO). ([Uploadcare](https://uploadcare.com/)).
  - A beautiful WYSIWYG editor for writing articles in the admin panel. ([Ckeditor](https://ckeditor.com/)).
  - Authentication for people who want to become members.